karutaproject/Karuta-Project-Wiki/README.md

 # Karuta Project Wiki

-Look at the Wiki section of the project for the latest information.
+Look at the Wiki section for the latest information.